Details on whether you can have a roommate with a USDA loan

 First, let’s clarify a couple things:

-Occupancy: USDA requires the home you buy to be your primary residence.
-You must move in within 60 days of closing and live there full-time.
+USDA loan occupancy requirements: USDA requires the home to be your primary residence.
+You must move in within 60 days of closing and live there full-time for 12 months.
 The fact that you will have a roommate in the new home does not make it a rental property.
 It is still your primary residence.
+However, you can’t rent out the entire house for 12 months.

 Household income: USDA adds up all income in the household, including roommates, to determine whether you meet income requirements.